 Studies reveal many victims of crime feel victimized twice – once by the perpetrator and a second time unintentionally by the justice system.
 This leaves crime survivors feeling dissatisfied and treated unfairly.
 When crime survivors express their feelings, they report a significant increase in satisfaction that their voices were heard, not ignored, by the system; which aids in their recovery process.
 Unfortunately, millions of crime survivors won’t have this meaningful opportunity to express their feelings because their offender will never be arrested.
 This leaves them outside the justice process and without a voice!

 Tell Your Story & Validation System (all entries are completely anonymous)

 The CJC was created to address the need of crime survivors who want to tell their stories.
 Your story will be read by other crime survivors like yourself; more importantly, by thousand of offenders during CJC Crime Victims Impact/Offenders Accountability classes.

-Crime survivors or concern citizens wanting to share their impact stories with others harmed by crime as well as offenders can do so safely by requesting a CJC Reporter to write up their impact story (see below – Lincoln, Nebraska area only at this time) or you can tell your own story (see below “Your Story”)
+Crime survivors or concern citizens wanting to share their harm stories with others harmed by crime as well as offenders can do so safely by requesting a CJC Reporter to write up their harm story (see below – Lincoln, Nebraska area only at this time) or you can tell your own story (see below “Your Story”)

-If you chose to write your own impact story, we suggest you answer the below questions:
+If you chose to write your own victim harm story, we suggest you answer the below questions: